 Yet Suarez cannot be judged by statistics alone.
 His contribution was greater than that.
 His hunger to be involved everywhere and anywhere made him much more than a mere striker.
 Top scorer, talisman, tarnished talent: Suarez has been all of those and plenty else besides.

-He has been uncontrollable: not by opposing defenses, nor by those who sided with him.
+He has been uncontrollable: not by opposing defences, nor by those who sided with him.
 Suarez’s gifts proved too seductive.
-The lemming-like loyalists have blinded themselves to his misdemeanors, lashing out at others after he racially abused Patrice Evra and bit Branislav Ivanovic.
+The lemming-like loyalists have blinded themselves to his misdemeanours, lashing out at others after he racially abused Patrice Evra and bit Branislav Ivanovic.

 Yet what is undeniable is that Suarez has raised Liverpool’s level.
 Rodgers’ intelligent, ambitious management, Steven Gerrard’s inspirational captaincy and enduring excellence, Daniel Sturridge’s potent finishing and Raheem Sterling’s prodigious ability have helped lift Liverpool out of mediocrity and back into the Champions League.
 It wouldn’t have been possible without Suarez, the driving force whose mesmeric dribbling has allowed him to win games single-handed.

-There are times when teammates and rivals appeared equally irrelevant.
+There are times when team-mates and rivals appeared equally irrelevant.
 Suarez seemed to stage a one-man goal-of-the-season competition last year.
-Two came in the space of the same game, the rasping, remarkable 40-yarder and juggling masterpiece against his favorite victim, Norwich.
+Two came in the space of the same game, the rasping, remarkable 40-yarder and juggling masterpiece against his favourite victims, Norwich.
 The astonishing header from the edge of the penalty area against West Brom, which was almost equally impressive, was overshadowed and overlooked.
 There were simply too many.